dmytro-poputnikov/dmytro-poputnikov/README.md

 -  &nbsp; I am an Automation Engineer, which is related to PLC programming, web-servers, electrical circuits, networks, documentation...
 -  &nbsp; I actively study web technologies.
 It is very interesting to connect the world of automation with modern web tools.
 -  &nbsp; Visual Studio Code is My Favorite Text Editor
-- :droplet: &nbsp; Originally from Ukrainian, now based in Poland
+-  &nbsp; Originally from Ukrainian, now based in Poland

 ###  Languages and Tools: